CarlRaymond/jquery.cardswipe/README.md

 On a successful scan, the plugin will invoke the parser functions in sequence, passing each the raw character data.
 If a parser recognizes the format, it should return an object that encapsulates the data of interest.
 Otherwise, the parser should return null, in which case the plugin will try the next parser.
-When a parser succeeds, the the plugin will invoke either the complete callback, passing it the parsed object as a parameter.
-If no parser succeeds, the plugin will invoke the error callback.
-If you're not interested in this case, it is not necessary to define an error callback.
+When a parser succeeds, the the plugin will invoke either the success callback, passing it the parsed object as a parameter.
+If no parser succeeds, the plugin will invoke the failure callback.
+If you're not interested in this case, it is not necessary to define a failure callback.

-#Special Cases
+##Special Cases
 Some card readers, like the Scriptel MagStripe, prefix the scanned data with a manufacturer-specific sequence.
 For the Scriptel, it's the string `!STCARD A `.
 Following this is the usual `%B` sequence.
 To accommodate these readers, a prefix character can be set in